 “Mr. Devil,” as they call Daneyko in New Jersey.
-He was the 18th-overall pick in the 1983 Entry Draft, and the second Devils’ pick after they relocated from Colorado.
+He was the 18th overall pick in the 1982 Entry Draft, and the Devils’ second draft pick after they relocated from Colorado.
 He would play his entire 20-year career with the Devils, amassing 178 points in 1,283 games played.
-Unlike Scott Stevens or Scott Niedermayer, Daneyko made his mark as a stay-at-home defenseman, and it quickly made him a fan favorite.
+Unlike Scott Stevens or Scott Niedermayer, Daneyko made his mark as a stay-at-home defenseman, and it quickly turned him into a fan favorite.

 Daneyko was on all three of the Devils’ Stanley Cup championship teams.
-He retired after their third victory in 2003, and would have his number retired in 2006.
+He retired after their third victory in 2003 and would have his number retired by the organization in 2006.
 At the time, he was only the second Devil to have his number hung from the rafters after Stevens.
-Since then, Daneyko has maintained an active role with the team.
-He’s provided color commentary for Devils’ broadcasts on MSG Networks since 2014, and prior to that, he was an analyst during intermissions and post-game coverage.
-There’s a reason he’s called “Mr. Devil.”
+Since then, Daneyko has maintained an active role with the team, as he’s provided color commentary for Devils’ broadcasts on MSG Networks since 2014.
+Before then, he was an analyst during intermissions and post-game coverage, so he’s stayed true to the nickname “Mr. Devil.”

-Maclean’s NHL career spanned 19 seasons, with 14 of them coming with the Devils.
-He was the sixth-overall selection in 1983 and made his Devils’ debut that following October.
-In 1988, he scored the game-winning goal against the Chicago Blackhawks that gave the Devils their first postseason berth.
+Maclean’s NHL career spanned 19 seasons, with 15 of them coming with the Devils.
+He was the sixth overall selection in 1983 and made his Devils’ debut that following October.
+In 1988, he scored the game-winning goal against the Chicago Blackhawks that gave the Devils their first postseason berth since relocating from Colorado.
 He followed up that historic moment with the three best seasons of his career, finishing with 40-plus goals in each.
 He was a part of their ’95 Stanley Cup team and served as one of their alternate captains.

 The Devils would trade Maclean to the San Jose Sharks in Dec.
 1997.
 He’d sign with the Rangers the following summer and had two productive seasons with them before hanging up the skates in 2002.
 He finished his career with 842 points in 1,194 games, with 701 of those points coming with the Devils.
 Maclean is still the franchise’s second all-time leading scorer behind Elias.

-Shanahan’s stint with the Devils was short, but he was part of a transaction that altered the look of the franchise.
-Lamoriello made Shanahan the second-overall pick in 1987, and he’d go on to play four seasons with the Devils.
+Shanahan’s time with the Devils was short, but he was part of a transaction that altered the look of the franchise.
+Lamoriello made Shanahan the second overall pick in 1987, and he’d go on to play four seasons with the Devils.
 In the summer of 1991, he became a restricted free agent and signed with the St. Louis Blues.
-Since he was an RFA, that meant the Devils were due compensation.
-And that compensation came in the form of Stevens after an arbitrator ruled he must be awarded to the Devils.
+Since he was an RFA, that meant the Devils were due compensation, and that came in the form of Scott Stevens after an arbitrator ruled he must be awarded to the Devils.

 3. Patrik Elias (Forward)